heiskabeer/Data-Engineer-Challenge/README.md

 ### Exercise-2: Web Scraping + Downloading + Pandas

 The [second exercise](./Exercise-2/) tests one ability to perform `web scraping`, `build uris`, `download files`, and use `Pandas` to do some simple cumulative actions.

+### Exercise-3: Boto3 AWS + s3 + Python

+The [third exercise](./Exercise-3/) tests a few skills.
+This time we  will be using a popular `aws` SDK package called `boto3` to try to perform a multi-step actions to download some open source `s3` data files.